ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nibeuplink/README.md

 ## Changelog

+### 1.1.0 - 2022-02-06:

+- Switch to TypeSctipt
+- Use axios instead of wreck

 ### 1.0.1 - 2021-12-31

-* Fix write support #6
+- Fix write support #6

 ### 1.0.0 - 2021-12-30

-* Support to manage Nibe heat pump (write support #6)
+- Support to manage Nibe heat pump (write support #6)
+  - To manage your Nibe heat pump you must pay for it on Nibe Uplink website!
   - You need to run the new version 30 minutes and then get a new AuthCode in the settings to use it!

 ### 0.5.3 - 2021-11-21

-* Bump dependencies
+- Bump dependencies

 ### 0.5.2 - 2021-07-04

-* Change default callback URL to own GitHub Pages
+- Change default callback URL to own GitHub Pages
-* Bump dependencies
+- Bump dependencies

 ### 0.5.1 - 2021-05-14

-* Store 'no current connection error' as empty string, not null
+- Store 'no current connection error' as empty string, not null
-* Bump dependencies
+- Bump dependencies

 ### 0.5.0 - 2021-05-13

-* Add new connection types (cloud, poll)
+- Add new connection types (cloud, poll)
-* Set supported node.js versions to >=12.0.0 <17
+- Set supported node.js versions to >=12.0.0 <17
-* Do not log errors immediately after installation
+- Do not log errors immediately after installation

 ### 0.4.0 - 2020-12-24

-* Set required js-controller to >=2.0.0
+- Set required js-controller to >=2.0.0
-* Test for Node 8 removed
+- Test for Node 8 removed
-* Support for compact mode enabled
+- Support for compact mode enabled
-* Support for more than one unit added
+- Support for more than one unit added
   - There is a new object structure - one level more for the unit.
   - The old objects will be updated if they are found - so don't panic.
   - If you don't need the old objects, you can remove them.
 They will not be created again.
-* Devide by 10 added to external flow temperature
+- Devide by 10 added to external flow temperature
-* Hundreds of missing parameters were added
+- Hundreds of missing parameters were added
   - The old fallback objects are no longer supported and updated.
 So check your objects update time.
   - You can remove the old objects.
 They will not be created again.
-* Fallback names for unknown parameters changed (id added at the beginning)
+- Fallback names for unknown parameters changed (id added at the beginning)
   - The old fallback objects are no longer supported and updated.
 So check your objects update time.
   - You can remove the old objects.
 They will not be created again.
   - If you have objects with numbers at the beginning, then these are fallback names.
 Please email me and I can add them.
-* Store session in iobroker data directory
+- Store session in iobroker data directory
   - After the adapter update you always had to get a new AuthCode and set it in the adapter settings.
   - This is no longer necessary from the next version.
   - But after the update to this version (0.4.0) it is necessary once again.
-* Translate object keys of serial number, version and product in english for all languages (section SYSTEM_INFO)
+- Translate object keys of serial number, version and product in english for all languages (section SYSTEM_INFO)
   - The old objects are no longer supported and updated.
 So check your objects update time.
-* Norwegian added
+- Norwegian added
-* Code refactoring
+- Code refactoring

 ### 0.3.0 - 2019-10-31

-* Compact mode disabled
+- Compact mode disabled
-* Support for Node 6 removed
+- Support for Node 6 removed
-* Trim whitespaces from setting parameters
+- Trim whitespaces from setting parameters
-* Bugfix: Customs disabled
+- Bugfix: Customs disabled

 ### 0.2.2 - 2019-03-24

-* Internal clean-up
+- Internal clean-up

 ### 0.2.1 - 2019-03-21

-* Dependencies updated
+- Dependencies updated
-* Fix problem with nodejs 6 and the spread operator and async
+- Fix problem with nodejs 6 and the spread operator and async

 ### 0.2.0 - 2019-03-16

-* Code change to new template
+- Code change to new template
-* Support for Compact mode (js-Controller 2.0 Feature) added (#1)
+- Support for Compact mode (js-Controller 2.0 Feature) added (#1)
-* Translations in settings page
+- Translations in settings page
-* Type moved from general to climate control
+- Type moved from general to climate control

 ### 0.1.1 - 2019-02-19

-* Do not create deprecated sub path objects - only update them if present (if you have them and don't use them, you can delete them)
+- Do not create deprecated sub path objects - only update them if present (if you have them and don't use them, you can delete them)
-* info.connection added
+- info.connection added

 ### 0.1.0 - 2019-02-17

-* Objects tree changed: New, more readable objects added
+- Objects tree changed: New, more readable objects added

 ### 0.0.2 - 2019-02-17

-* Language support for objects tree
+- Language support for objects tree

 ### 0.0.1 - 2018-12-09

-* Initial release
+- Initial release

 ## License

 MIT License

-Copyright (c) 2021 Sebastian Häßelbarth <seb@sebmail.de>
+Copyright (c) 2022 Sebastian Häßelbarth <seb@sebmail.de>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal